-The G.P.S.
-Handgunner Backpack is the last range bag you’ll ever buy.
-This free-standing mobile workshop is the big brother to the Case Club Tactical, providing even more organization and carrying capacity with the same awesome features.
-This is the bag you need if you hit the range on a daily basis (and you’re tired of juggling all those duffels and rifle cases).
+The GPS Handgunner Backpack is the last handgunner backpack you’ll ever buy.
+This rolling handgunner backpack is the big brother to the Case Club Tactical, providing a better storage system and more carrying capacity with equally awesome features.
+This compact backpack is what you need if you hit the range on a daily basis (and you’re tired of juggling all those duffels and rifle cases).

-Four dense foam inserts provide a rigid, slide-out storage shelf for up to 4 full-frame handguns.
-The Visual I.D. system labels every pocket and compartment for your magazines, cleaning equipment, ear and eye pro, target tacks, tools, and everything else.
-The zippers are lockable and the entire thing is made from ballistic nylon with a rainfly, so it can take abuse and tackle any environment.
+The Handgunner Backpack has a foam cradle that provides a rigid slide-out storage shelf for up to four full-frame handguns.
+The GPS Handgunner Backpack is designed for the easy transport of your guns and ammo and has separate pockets for your magazines, cleaning equipment, ear and eye pro, target tacks, tools, shooting glasses, and everything else.
+The Visual ID system of this range backpack labels every pocket and compartment, providing efficient organization.
+The entire thing has lockable heavy duty zippers and is made from ballistic nylon with a rainfly, so it can take abuse and tackle any environment.
+Built with an impressive storage system, this rolling handgunner backpack is everything you can possibly desire in a range bag.

-- Visual I.D. labels 16 compartments for every gear category
+- Visual ID labels sixteen (16) compartments for every gear category.

-- Pull-out foam core shelf with locking compartment
+- Pull-out foam cradle core shelf with locking compartment

-- Pull-out rainfly covers entire bag during wet weather
+- Pull-out rainfly covers the entire bag during wet weather.

 - Heavy-duty ballistic nylon with double stitching